 - Self-bailing ports and 12" bow/heavy-duty PVC Tarpaulin hull and independent PVC bladders for double layer thickness

 - Heavy-duty PVC Tarpaulin hull and independent PVC bladders for double layer thickness

 - 35" width provides increased stability

 If you’re considering getting an inflatable kayak for your white water trips you’re in good company.
 More and more people are opting for them due to their great durability and portability.
-If you’re not sure which one to go for, we’d recommend the Driftsun Rover 120/220.
-Considering the price and all its features we think it’s one of the best value for money on the market today and it gets great reviews.
+If you’re not sure which one to go for, we’d recommend the Sea Eagle 300x Explorer or the Driftsun Rover 120/220.
+Considering the price and all its features we think they’re two of the best value for money on the market today and it gets great reviews.
 Check it out by clicking the button below.